Non-Small-Cell Lung Cancer

 Getting a Diagnosis

-First, your doctor will talk with you so he understands what's been going on.
-He'll ask questions like:
+First, your doctor will talk with you and ask questions like:

 - When did you first notice problems?

 - Does anything make your symptoms better or worse?